leocas91/SQL_Project_Data_Job_Analysis/README.md

 *Table of the average salary for the top 9 paying skills for business analysts*

 ### 5. Most Optimal Skills to Learn
-Combining insights from demand and salary data, this query aimed to pinpoint skills that are both in high demand and have high salaries, offering a strategic focus for skill development.
+Combining insights from demand and salary data, this query aimed to identify skills that are both in high demand and have high salaries, offering a strategic focus for skill development.

 ```sql
 WITH skills_demand as (